Cart

 • Look for abnormal heat patterns

-• Compare components
+• Compare similar components

-• Identify hotspots
+• Identify hotspots before touching or probing

-Step 3 — Switch to Multimeter Mode
+Step 3: Switch to Multimeter Mode

-Step 4 — Compare Measured Values With Safe Limits
+Step 4: Compare Measured Values With Safe Limits

-Step 5 — Save Images and Data (If Supported)
+Step 5: Save Images and Data if Supported

 Applications Across Different Industries

-1. Electrical Maintenance & Inspection
+1. Electrical Maintenance and Inspection

 • Board inspections